mouldybread/DisplayLauncher/README.md

 ## How It Works

-Display Launcher consists of three main components:
+Display Launcher consists of five main components:

 1. **MainActivity** - Minimal UI shown only when needed (triple-tap center screen)
 2. **LauncherService** - Foreground service that keeps the web server running
 3. **LauncherWebServer** - HTTP server on port 9091 for remote control
+4. **InstallActivity** - Transparent activity for APK installation
+5. **UninstallActivity** - Transparent activity for app uninstallation

 When apps are launched via the API, they come to the foreground automatically.
 The launcher itself remains invisible in the background.